kunalrsharma/oldrepo/index.md

 Welcome!
 I intend to share here some interesting ideas, papers and updates in machine learning, statistics and mathematics.

 ## Short Bio
 I am presently working as a Data Scientist wherein I build and deploy machine learning based solutions to interesting problems.
 My work has centered around problems in online-advertising, marketing and operational forecasting.
 As part of solution, I employ Deep learning(RNNs, CNNs), NLP and ML techniques along with cloud frameworks for deployment.
-Some of the problems I have worked on are anomaly detection, ad-impression predictions, attribution, causal inference and customer retention.
+Some of the problems I have worked on are ad-impression predictions, attribution, anomaly detection, causal inference and personalization in digital markeitng.

 Previously, I obtained a PhD in Mathematics.
 Specifically, I worked in Index theory(out of Atiyah-Singer Index theorem [Wiki](https://en.wikipedia.org/wiki/Atiyah%E2%80%93Singer_index_theorem)) which, briefly speaking, explores the interplay between analysis and topology.
 In addition, I have also worked in Riemannian geometry and smooth dynamical systems.